praveek/launch.en/help/extension-reference/web/adobe-experience-platform-extension.md

 This section provides a reference for the options available when configuring the Adobe Experience Platform extension.

-If the Adobe Experience Platform extension is not yet installed, open your property, then click **[!UICONTROL Extensions &gt; Catalog]**, hover over the Adobe Experience Platform extension, and click **[!UICONTROL Install]**.
+If the Adobe Experience Platform extension is not yet installed, open your property, then click **[!UICONTROL Extensions > Catalog]**, hover over the Adobe Experience Platform extension, and click **[!UICONTROL Install]**.

 To configure the extension, open the [!UICONTROL Extensions] tab, hover over the extension, and then click **[!UICONTROL Configure]**.